Anyone who has been to school knows that different teachers have unique approaches to how they work with students.

 - Demonstrator model: in this method, the teacher becomes a role model by demonstrating tasks and then guiding students to develop and apply those skills demonstrated.
 They teach by ‘showing’ and encouraging students to work through similar problems or activities.
 This teaching style encourages students to participate, take responsibility for their learning and ask for help when needed.

 The teacher-centred approach has positives, including the ability to deliver a lot of information in a short time, control the content being delivered, manage many students and easily assess student performance.
 Evidence shows it is the most effective method for novice learners (see more below).

 It also has downsides.
-If not delivered properly it tends to promote passive learning and doesn’t encourage critical thinking.
+If not delivered properly, it tends to promote passive learning and doesn’t encourage critical thinking.

 In the student-centred style, teachers are still authority figures.
 However, students and teachers play a more equal role in learning.